germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 consensus on message sequencing to arrive at a consistent commit for each MLS epoch.

-DMLS is an MLS adaptation for facilitating group messaging in such use cases by instantiating an MLS group per participant, such that each participant has a dedicated 'send' group within a communication superset of such groups.
+DMLS is a configuration of MLS for facilitating group messaging in such use cases by instantiating an MLS group per participant, such that each participant has a dedicated 'send' group within a communication superset of such groups.
 This allows each participant to locally and independently control the sequence